Category: Perak

 Outdoor ActivitiesArchery, Mountain Biking, Rock Climbing, Camping

-Indoor FacilitiesFunction Hall, Badminton Court, Gym, Spa
+Indoor FacilitiesFunction Hall, Badminton Court, Gym, Spa, Karaoke, Restaurant

-Best Time to VisitMorning or Sunset for scenic beauty
+Best Time to VisitMorning or sunset for scenic beauty

 Contact+605-533 1122

-• Tempurung Cave, Perak: Malaysia’s Ancient Limestone Marvel
+• DELETE Tempurung Cave, Perak: Malaysia’s Ancient Limestone Marvel

-Tempurung Cave, Perak: Malaysia’s Ancient Limestone Marvel
+DELETE Tempurung Cave, Perak: Malaysia’s Ancient Limestone Marvel

 Tempurung Cave, Perak